by Colleen Peters, Senior Survey Technician

 1400-1415: Afternoon break for ship’s crew; ship’s store open.

 1500: Operations brief: department heads meet to discuss the day’s events, problems, concerns, and plans for the following day.
-Galley washes ship’s linens, completes maintenance on any galley spaces, stock up, additional cleanup, and trash disposal.
+Galley washes ship’s linens, completes maintenance on any galley spaces, stocks up, finishes additional cleanup and trash disposal.
 Engineer completes engine space round.

 1530: Bridge watch turnover, science turnover; average end of the dive.